-From the above it follows that the total proposed development has the potential to create 11,700m2 of new impervious area.
-Since the size of Erf 2833 is approximately 60,400m2 in extend, it follows that only roughly 20% of the erf will be hardened with the proposed development.
+From the above it follows that the total proposed development has the potential to create 10,980m2 of new impervious area.
+Since the size of Erf 2833 is approximately 60,400m2 in extend, it follows that only roughly 18.2% of the erf will be hardened as a result of the proposed development.